An Adaptable Side Dish

 What Else Can You Add?

 Now that you have the basic recipe, what else can you do with it to make another side dish?
-Here's some of the foods I have added to change the basic recipe to something new.
+Here are some of the foods I have added to change the basic recipe to something new.

 - Hard-boiled eggs